bkw777/dl2/README.md

 Also included is a bash script to read a binary .CO file and output an ascii BASIC loader .DO file,
 which may then be used with the bootstrap function to re-create the original binary .CO file on the portable.
 All KC-85 platform machines are supported including TRS-80 Model 100, TANDY 102 & 200, Kyotronic KC-85, Olivetti M10, NEC PC-8201 & PC-8300.
+It's simple and doesn't handle all situations or do anything fancy like relocating, but it handles the common case and serves as a reference and starting point for making a custom loader.
 See [co2ba](co2ba.md)

 ## OS Compatibility
 Tested on Linux, Macos, [FreeBSD](ref/freebsd.md), and [Windows](ref/windows.md).

+## TODO
+* implement req_fdc_search_id() - it's currently just a stub
+* support big-endian platforms
+* file/filesystem access on disk images - currently can only use for sector access